Friday, July 21, 2023

 Marvin and Renee Hecht

 Hecht habitually posted hand-written signs on the front door, naming and shaming children who had been caught stealing.
-The signs were quite blunt and always included the kid's name and the phone number of the shoplifter's parents.
+The signs were quite blunt and always included the kid's name, address and telephone number of the shoplifter's parents.

 You can see a note on the front door in this photo.
 Example: "Bobby Smith at 6512 North Washtenaw was caught stealing from this store.
 Call his parents at HO 5-0000 and ask them why they raised a child who steals."